rticommunity/rticonnextdds-connector-js/README.md

 ```
 For more information on
 the XML format, see the [XML-Based Application Creation Getting Started Guide](https://community.rti.com/static/documentation/connext-dds/6.0.0/doc/manuals/connext_dds/xml_application_creation/RTI_ConnextDDS_CoreLibraries_XML_AppCreation_GettingStarted.pdf) or
-look at the [ShapeExample.xml](examples/nodejs/ShapeExample.xml) file included in the example directory.
+look at the [ShapeExample.xml](examples/nodejs/ShapeExample.xml) file included in the examples directory.

 #### delete a *Connector*
 To destroy all the DDS entities that belong to a *Connector* previously created, call the ```delete``` function: